robloxxa/MaiFinaleToDX/readme.md

-# Maimai Finale to Maimai DX wrapper
+# Maimai Finale to Maimai Deluxe wrapper

-The most non-elegant way of making Maimai DX playable on Maimai Finale Cabinet on Rust.
+The most non-elegant way of making Maimai Deluxe playable on Maimai Finale Cabinet on Rust.

 # Setup